kweston3/schaefer_site/src/posts/the-ultimate-vehicle-to-drive.md

   I﻿ve been driving it for years and it works well in the snow.

-  I﻿ would encourage you to buy and is only $20000
+  I﻿ would encourage you to buy and is only $20000 ddfg dfgdf gdf dffd dfgdf dfg dfgfdg dfg dfg df dfg dfdgf dfgdfg dfg dffg d gfd d sdf dsfsd fsdsdf
 image: /static/img/schaefer-auto6.jpg
 ---